matt-downs/neto-api-node/README.md

     })
     .catch((e) => console.log(e));
 ```
-This allows you to some other cool stuff, such as building a bulk request to execute some time in the future:
+This allows you to some other cool stuff, such as building a bulk request to execute at some time in the future:
 ```javascript
 // Expose a copy of the request type var addItems = api.item;